Kate Brophy McGee: Legislative record

-She was the only Republican who voted with Democrats against requiring that women be asked more questions before having an abortion.
+She was the only Republican who voted with Democrats against a bill to require women be asked more specific questions before an abortion.
 McGee also joined Democrats to oppose expanding the voucher system for private schools.
-She was one of three Republicans who broke with their party joining Democrats to vote against a bill that would have required harsher sentences for undocumented immigrants in court.
 In 2018, she co-sponsored a bill to ban conversion therapy from being used on minors.
-In May 2019, she was one of two Republicans in the State Senate who voted against an anti-abortion bill to fund anti-abortion clinics and to prohibit giving referrals to clinics that offer abortion.
+In May 2019, she was one of two Republicans in the State Senate who voted against a bill to fund crisis pregnancy centers and to prohibit giving referrals to clinics that offer abortion.

 According to a study pulled by the Arizona Center for Investigative Reporting, McGee voted with a majority of Democrats 52% of the time, but she still voted more often with her own party.